Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 In reality, the bridge isn't as old as it looks.
 The Kapellbrücke was nearly destroyed by a 1993 fire, and much of what stands today is an excellent restoration (or reproduction, if you're a cynic or uncompromising realist).

-NOTE: If you're prone to arachnophobia, you may need to wear a hat and walk quickly when crossing the bridge.
-Large spiders have been known to spin impressive webs in the Kapellbrücke's rafters--and that's something else you won't read in the tourist brochures!
+• Tip: If you're prone to arachnophobia, you may want to wear a hat and walk quickly when crossing the bridge at certain times of the year.
+Large spiders have been known to spin impressive webs in the Kapellbrücke's rafters--and that's something else you won't read in the tourist brochures.

 Spreuerbrücke